 While I enjoy working with traditional quilt designs, I am drawn to creating landscapes and realistic images which invite the viewer to participate in the mood or story.
 I also experiment with including both abstract and traditional elements in my quilts.

 I welcome each quilt as a new opportunity for imagination and discovery about myself and our boundless world.

-My month-long artist’s residency at the Vermont Studio Center in February 2016 was a unique opportunity for me to explore and expand my creativity and to share my art with other colleagues working in different art disciplines.
-It was a transformative experience in my personal and artistic development.
+My two, month-long, artist residencies at the Vermont Studio Center in February 2016 and February 2018 were unique opportunities for me to explore and expand my creativity and to share my art with other colleagues working in different art disciplines.
+These experiences have been transformative in my personal and artistic development.